Instructions for Authors

 Preparation of Manuscripts

 1. Manuscripts should be written in Korean or English.
-Authors whose native language is not English are strongly advised to have their manuscripts checked by an English-speaking colleague prior to submission.
+Authors whose native language is not English are strongly advised to have their manuscripts edited by an English-speaking colleague or by a commercial English-editing service prior to submission.

 2. Manuscripts should be typewritten, typed on one side of the paper, with wide margins and double spacing throughout, i.e. also for abstracts, footnotes and references.
 Every page of the manuscript, including the title page, tables, etc. should be numbered.